parsabsh/linux-notes/README.md

 ### Archive Multiple Files

 In `gzip` and `bzip2` commands, we could only compress one giant file.
 In order to compress multiple files into a single file, we first need to put them together in a largefile and then compress it using previous commands.
-The process of putting together in linux is called **archiving**.
+The process of putting together in Linux is called **archiving**.
 We use `tar` command to do so.
-It has so many options and as usual I recommend to see `tar --help` for more information.
+It has so many options and as usual, I recommend seeing `tar --help` for more information.

-To create a new archive, use `-c` option and to specify the files, use `-f` option.
+To create a new archive, use `-c` option, and to specify the files, use `-f` option.

 ```bash
 tar -cf archive.tar foo bar  # Create archive.tar from files foo and bar
 tar -cvf archive.tar file{3..10} folder{1..2}  # -v option prints the file names
 ```

-Using `-t` option, you can see the list the contents of an archive.
+Using `-t` option, you can see the list of the contents of an archive.

 ```bash
 tar -tf archive.tar